MT. PLEASANT / CLARE, MICHIGAN ::

 MT.
 PLEASANT, MI (WNEM) -

-Ed Wood.
-Their son, Braxton Wood, has been missing since Monday, and
+The gut-wrenching feeling of not knowing is tormenting Sarah Kiley and Ed Wood.
+Their son, Braxton Wood, has been missing since Monday, and they haven't slept since.

 "It's tough.
 It's kind of crazy.
 You just can't imagine not having your child in your house," said Ed Wood.